Curtis Pride: Coaching career

 In 2008, Pride was selected to be the baseball coach at Gallaudet University, a school for the deaf.
 He remained head coach until 2024, when the university ended their baseball program.
 In the summer of 2011, he served as assistant coach for the Wareham Gatemen of the Cape Cod Baseball League.

 Personal life

 Pride and his wife Lisa are involved in the Together With Pride foundation, which aids hard-of-hearing children through a hearing aid bank, according to the foundation's website.
 There are several activities the foundation supports or hopes to support, such as a scholarship program, literacy, and mentoring.

 In 1996, Pride received the Tony Conigliaro Award, given annually to an MLB player who best overcomes adversity through the attributes of spirit, determination, and courage.
 In 2016, he won the Henry Viscardi Achievement Award.
 Pride keeps homes in both the Washington, D.C. area and Wellington, Florida.

+He co-authored with Doug Ward I Felt the Cheers: The Remarkable Silent Life of Curtis Pride which was released in February 2025.